jdesbonnet/AlEx/README.md

 The screw length and/or join fitting wall thickness (T) must be chosen carefully so that the screw head is flush with the outer surface.

-For example if using 2020 extrusion with 10mm DIN965 M4 screws, then the wall thickness (T) must be 4mm.
+For example if using 2020 extrusion with 10mm DIN 965 M4 screws, then the wall thickness (T) must be 4mm.
 If you get this wrong the screw will either protrude or will not be able to sink deep enough to engage with the T-nut thread.

+Tip: print one part first and check that the extrusion slots in snuggly and that the screws properly engage with the T-nut and are flush with the surface when tightened.

-## Corner join (3 axis orthonogal)
+## Corner join (3 axis orthogonal)

+Print 8 of these to create a box structure.

 ![Corner join (3 axis orthogonal)](./image/join_corner.png)